niekados/my-classroom/README.md

 - Displays MyClassroom logo.
 - Utilizes a command line interface for menu navigation.
-- Features 4 main menu branches: "Classroom", "Kitchen", "Medical", and "Admin", each leading to submenus.
+- Features 4 main menu branches: "Classroom", "Kitchen", "Medical", and "Admin", each leading to a submenus.
 - Includes a "Quit" option, simulating program exit.

 ### Classroom Menu